Eben60/AoG_DocsDraft.jl/docs/src/intro.md

+*Note: The text of this draft is mostly AI-generated and has not yet been properly human-reviewed*

 # Introduction to AlgebraOfGraphics

 `AlgebraOfGraphics.jl` is a powerful and flexible library for creating plots in Julia.
 It uses a layered approach, allowing you to build complex plots from simple components.
 This introduction will walk you through some basic examples to get you started.